pegahcarter/crypto-simulations/README.md

      * results of hourly, daily, weekly, and monthly simulated rebalancing
      * results of hodl strategy
      * summary of results across all strategies

-#### Coming soon: a deep, comparative analysis between the HODL and rebalance simulations.